Long-lived quasinormal modes in the Euler-Heisenberg electrodynamics: Quasinormal modes and late-time evolution of perturbations

 When the fundamental mode reaches this quasi-resonant state, the first overtone becomes the new fundamental mode.
 The real oscillation frequency $\mathrm{Re}(\omega)$ of this new fundamental mode displays a pronounced minimum near the critical value of $\mu$.
 However, we do not find an analogous behavior at larger $\mu$, when the second overtone replaces the first, suggesting that the observed minimum is a numerical coincidence rather than a general pattern.

 The field charge $q$ also has a clear impact on the spectrum.
-Increasing $q$ leads to a higher damping rate and a lower real oscillation frequency, as shown in Fig.~\ref{fig:L1n0}.
-Consequently, negatively charged fields exhibit larger quality factors, whereas positively charged fields display smaller ones.
+Increasing $q$ leads to a higher damping rate and a lower real oscillation frequency, as shown in Fig.~\ref{fig:L1n0} for positive $q$.

 For the massless case, the late-time behavior of the neutral scalar field is governed by the well-known Price law \cite{Price:1971fb}, exhibiting a power-law decay (see the left plot in Fig.~\ref{fig:TD1}):